SOS-SDP: an Exact Solver for Minimum Sum-of-Squares Clustering: Branching: Subproblems within a Branch-and-Bound Algorithm and Variable Selection

 The branching decisions are as follows.
 Given a pair $(i,j)$, \begin{itemize} \item points $p_i$ and $p_j$ should be in different clusters, i.e., they \textit{cannot link} or \item points $p_i$ and $p_j$ should be in the same cluster, i.e., they \textit{must link}. \end{itemize} By adding constraints due to the branching decisions, the problem changes.
 However, the structure of the SDP remains similar.
 In this section we describe the subproblems to be solved at each node in the branch-and-bound tree.
 Each such SDP is of the form

-where $\CL$ (cannot link) is the set of pairs that must be in different clusters and $\Tcal^{\ell}$ and $e^\ell$ encode the branching decisions that ask data points to be in the same cluster (i.e., they must link).
-We describe this in more detail in the subsequent sections.
+where $\CL$ (cannot link) is the set of pairs that must be in different clusters and matrix $\Tcal^{\ell}$ and vector $e^\ell$ encode the branching decisions that ask data points to be in the same cluster (i.e., they must link).
+We describe this in detail in the subsequent sections.